5argon/Minefield/README.md

 Used with `Is.Reporting.Amount(expectedAmount)` for generic integer check.
 An example of this is a health indicator that display colored heart icons and hollowed black hearts for diminished health.
 It is too messy to try to "count the colored heart" from test (I did that "properly" before and it was hell) and this so-called "hack" results in a more concise test code when the health indicator could report its `Amount` of remaining health.

-An example of `Is.Reporting` fluent assertion API usage :
+An example of `Is.Reporting` fluent assertion API usage combined with amount reporter :

 ```csharp
 [UnityTest]